Makktu/TheSearcher/README.md

 ### 12 December 2023

 Added all search functionality and the old display styling just to see.
 Working next on the web/mobile functionality.
 The same problem as before still exists: the search box vanishes on the web view when the user starts typing.

+### 24 December 2023

+All major features complete and search bar scroll fixed on iOS and web view.
+The search result list itself still does not scroll.
+This is a problem.